tyroprogrammer/learn-react-app/src/tutorial/04-Props.md

-Let continue with the earlier example where we displayed company profile of `APPL`.
+Let's continue with the earlier example where we displayed company profile of `APPL`.
 Let's say I want to display the Company Profile for `FB` at some other place in the application.
 Since we have two variables `ticker` and `companyProfileInfo` hard-coded inside this component should I copy and paste the entire component to some other place and replace the `ticker` and `companyProfileInfo` to be that of `FB`?

  Well, no. Remember React is about building reusable Components.
 So we want to build a component called `CompanyProfile` that can be reused for any company ticker.